hypriot/os-rootfs/README.md

 make shell
 ```

+## Build artifacts

+The output of the build will be in the current directory as a `rootfs-$ARCH.tar.gz` file.

-# How to run tests
+## How to run tests

 ### Option 1: Run tests with a single command
 With the following command, all tests for a specific architecture will be executed: